-Authors will need to bring a polished paper copy of the query letter and first page to the critique session.
+Authors will need to bring a polished paper copy of the query letter and first page of the manuscript to the critique session.
 While the query letter may be single spaced, it should not be more than one page; the first page should be double spaced, with 12 point, Times New Roman font, and one-inch margins.

 What happens if I don’t win an agent/editor slot in the lottery?

 If you don’t win the lottery, your name will be put on a waitlist in case of openings (as people cancel or change their minds).
 In the (unlikely) event that an agent or editor’s critique sessions don’t fill, they will be offered to other attendees after the lottery period.